-Is your life such a treacherous journey that you only get into heaven by the skin of your teeth?
+Do you believe that your life is such a treacherous journey that you will only get into heaven by the skin of your teeth?
 As a result, do you daily assume a cautious, hunkered-down stance?

 It is true that life is often hard.
 Unfortunately, we often make it more difficult than it would have to be.
 We can do a lot to help ourselves, simply by using our God-given abilities.